Is IG Good for Crypto in 2026?

 How Does IG Compare to Other UK Crypto Platforms?

 IG stands out for low fees and FCA registration but lags behind Coinbase and eToro in coin variety and advanced features.
-It’s best for cost-conscious UK investors who value security over having hundreds of asset choices.
+For a direct head-to-head with one of its closest rivals, my eToro vs IG comparison goes into more detail.
+It's best for cost-conscious UK investors who value security over having hundreds of asset choices.

 Is IG Better for Fees or for Asset Variety?

-IG clearly wins on fees, charging just 1.49% total for a £1,000 debit card purchase versus Coinbase’s 4.87%.
-However, with only 35+ coins available, it falls short for those seeking wide diversification across niche or emerging cryptocurrencies.
+IG clearly wins on fees.
+On a £1,000 Bitcoin buy I paid roughly £0.70 (the 0.07% exchange fee) versus Coinbase's 4.87%, and even its 1.49% rate on other coins undercuts most rivals.
+However, with 55+ coins available, it falls short for those seeking wide diversification across niche or emerging cryptocurrencies.

 Table – IG vs Competitors